EPCCed/APT-CPP/lectures/templates/README.md

 auto z = sum(x, y);
 ```

-The compiler is doing template argument deduction.
+The compiler is doing *template argument deduction*.

 This means it examines the types of the expressions given as arguments
 to the function and then tries to choose a `T` such that the type of